tanjimin/C.Origami/README.md

 For any inference application, download one of our pre-trained models or use your own model.
 C.Origami is pre-trained on the human IMR-90 cell line (hg38 assembly).
 Before inference, please download dataset and change path according to the instruction.

+## Custom input

+To use run inference on cell types other than IMR-90 or GM12878, you will need to recreate the corresponding CTCF ChIP-seq and ATAC-seq from fastq files.
+Please follow this [guide](https://github.com/tanjimin/C.Origami/tree/main/src/corigami/preprocessing/README.md) to generate the bigwig files you need.

 Inference allows you to pick between 3 tasks: **predict**, **perturbation**, or **screening**.
 Examples for each one and the required parameters are under the `examples` folder.

 ## Prediction